 You might forgo the walk around Our Lake after traversing the steep 3.1-mile trail that gets you there.
 You’ll forget the breather when you see the pristine lake, waterfalls, wildflowers and maybe a herd of mountain goats.
 Plus, it’s pretty much all downhill from there.
 Take 89 west from Choteau toward Eureka Reservoir, then left to the end of South Fork Road to find the Headquarters Creek trailhead.

+Updated May, 2020: Lost Lake was previously open to the public by the generosity of the landowner, however, misuse and abuse has caused the location to close to the public.
 Lost Lake is the correct name for this hidden gem near the Highwood Mountains, formed during the last glacial period when volcanic activity forced melting glacial lakes and river runoff into a drainage known as the Shonkin Sag.
 Over time, these prehistoric floodwaters cut through laccolith rock forming huge waterfalls rivaling Niagara’s.
 After a short wander through an ethereal prairie dotted with boulders, you’ll arrive at the precipitous dry falls.
 Peek over the ledge, 300 feet down, at the small, reflective lake and marvel at land that was once part of the ice age.
 From Highwood, take MT 288 North to Shonkin Road; continue on Shonkin to Lost Lake Road and follow it to the parking area just past Sand Lake.

 “In every walk with nature one receives far more than he seeks.” | John Muir